Hosted Powergate

 Initiate data storage:

-The following command pushes a new storage configuration for a CID and creates a storage job for it:
+The following command pushes a new storage configuration for a CID, creates a storage job for it, and watches the progress of the resulting job:

-The configuration used will be based on the default one unless one is provided (see
+The configuration used will be based on the default configuration unless a custom configuration is provided (see

 For additional details and up-to-date information on how to use